-- Accepting and approving applications for field placements, including granting pre-approval for placements at organizations with which the College has had positive experience in the past, subject to the requirements set out in the policy and the approval process described below; - Identifying opportunities for field placements and cultivating positive relationships with field placement organizations that currently or may offer field placement opportunities to Iowa students; - In consultation with the Dean and Associate Deans, identifying faculty members to lead field placement seminars and assigning field placement students to those seminars; - Teaching field placement seminars or tutorials; or - Informing faculty about research and knowledge concerning best practices in field placement instruction, and assisting faculty in developing materials, syllabi, and instructional plans for field placement seminars or tutorials.
+- Accepting and approving applications for field placements, including granting pre-approval for placements at organizations with which the College has had positive experience in the past, subject to the requirements set out in the policy and the approval process described below; - Identifying opportunities for field placements and cultivating positive relationships with field placement organizations that currently or may offer field placement opportunities to Iowa students; - In consultation with the Dean and Associate Deans, identifying faculty members to lead field placement seminars and assigning field placement students to those seminars; - Teaching field placement seminars or tutorials; or b) Approval of field placements i) Field placements at locations that have not hosted an Iowa student within the previous three years.

+• Informing faculty about research and knowledge concerning best practices in field placement instruction, and assisting faculty in developing materials, syllabi, and instructional plans for field placement seminars or tutorials.